What does it mean in the Context of Covid-19, Disinfection and Infection Control?

 On a doorknob, for example, antimicrobial protection is extended long past the initial application and drying period and will continue to destroy microbes on contact until the surface is either covered with dirt or worn away by abrasion.
 On most high-touch surfaces with typical regular cleaning and abrasion, the antimicrobial activity will be effective for up to a year.
 On surfaces not routinely abraded, such as walls, the protection can be almost indefinite.

-All conventional antimicrobials, including quaternary ammonium salts, alcohols, phenols, formaldehydes, paint formulations etc., inevitably create leaching away from the treated surface.
-Quite simply, their effect is short-lived by design, but even during that short-lived period, their method of operation can lead to genetic adaptation and microbial resistance to such disinfectants
+All conventional antimicrobials, including quaternary ammonium salts, alcohols, phenols, formaldehyde, paint formulations etc., inevitably create leaching away from the treated surface.
+Quite simply, their effect is short-lived by design, but even during that short-lived period, their method of operation can lead to genetic adaptation and microbial resistance to such disinfectants.

 Reactive organo-silane chemistry, however, is essentially a semi-permanent intervention, and treated surfaces benefit from extended antimicrobial protection that can be measured in months and years, not minutes or hours.